kraftp/hcura_website/hsrc/hsrc_2015/staff.md

 *A.B.
 Candidate in Chemical and Physical Biology, Secondary Degree in East Asian Studies, Harvard College Class of 2018*

 Tina is a sophomore in Adams house concentrating in Chemical and Physical Biology, with a secondary in East Asian Studies.
-Hailing from San Diego, California, she has love-hate relationship with East Coast seasons and snow.
-On campus, Tina is involved in the Harvard Social Innovation Collaborative and mentors elementary and high school students at the Harvard-Allston Education Portal.
+Hailing from San Diego, California, she has a love-hate relationship with East Coast seasons and snow.
+On campus, Tina is involved in the Harvard Social Innovation Collaborative, a student organization dedicated to promoting social entrepreneurship, and mentors elementary and high school students at the Harvard-Allston Education Portal.
 In high school, she worked for three years in a 3D bioprinting and tissue engineering lab and published a first author paper in her junior year.

 <br>